 An Established Link

 One analysis of several studies found that marijuana, also called cannabis, is one of the most commonly abused substances among people with schizophrenia.
 Young people with the condition, in particular, may abuse it more often than alcohol.
+Learn more about what it means to have both a substance abuse problem and a mental health diagnosis.

 Researchers have puzzled over what that link means.
 Some say that people with schizophrenia may be more likely to use the drug because they’re looking for ways to ease their symptoms.
 But it’s unlikely that self-medication alone can explain the relationship between marijuana use and schizophrenia.